pmurphy316/Unit-18-Homework/class_2_Week_18_SIEMs_Homework_readme.md

 1. Upload the administrator login logs.
    - [Admin Logins](resources/Administrator_logs.csv)

 2. When did the brute force attack occur?

+The Brute force attack occurred approximately at 9:00 AM on February 21, 2020 and lasted for five hours.

    - Hints:

      ![TODO: Update the path with the name of your diagram](Pictures/bruteforce1.png)